ThyMYthOS/petalinux-docker/README.md

 - alias can also be added to simplify some frequently-used commands, however, do the alias on host like `docker exec bash -c '<commands>'` may more convenient.

 ## More help

-- I uploaded this image to docker hub, you can download via:

-  `docker pull xaljer/petalinux:2014.4`

 - More details for the Dockerfile and build process are recorded in [my blog](blog.csdn.net/elegant__), which is written in Chinese.